Apidog

 API Debugging

-API Mock
+API Mocking

 API Automated Testing

-GraphQL vs SQL: What are the differences?
+GraphQL vs SQL: What Are the Differences and Benefits?

 Elevate your data management experience by connecting SQL Server in Apidog – a streamlined, powerful solution for seamless API integration and enhanced database interactions.
 Unleash the full potential of your data analytics and API testing with this robust tool.